 At the market…

 Most neighbourhoods in Rome have their own fresh produce market which will be open Monday to Saturday, from early morning until just after lunch.
 As a general rule the fruit and vegetables found at the market are better quality than at the supermarket, and will change throughout the year as products and varieties dip in and out of the seasons.

 It is frowned upon to stride up and help yourself at the stalls in Italy, vendors like to aid and assist your choices and will often enquire what you are planning to cook with their prized produce.
 This is to make sure that you purchase the right ripeness or variety to make your recipe a success so allow yourself to be guided.
 Produce is priced by the kilogram so can be ordered by weight, number of pieces or simply by saying ‘basta così’ (‘that’s enough’) when you have the right amount.
 The bag is then placed on the scale and you are told how much.
 If you purchase several different things at one stall the vendor will sometimes throw some fresh herbs in for free or round down the total to give you a little discount.

 At the deli…

-Rome’s delicatessens (which can be called pizzicheria, norcineria, salumeria, gastronomia or a whole host of other terms) are a wonderful place to shop for food in Rome.
+The city’s delicatessens (which can be called pizzicheria, norcineria, salumeria, gastronomia or a whole host of other terms) are a wonderful place to shop for food in Rome.
 Here you can pick up ready-to-eat supplies as well as discover new types of cured meats and cheeses so don’t shy away from asking questions!
 Prices are displayed either by the kilo or by the etto (100g) so will usually be ordered by weight.
 Many delicatessens operate with a number system; look out for a little distributor, take your number and wait your turn.
 Once you have ordered you will be given a receipt, take this to the cash desk and pay while the server wraps up your goods.